How Anna Fisher became the world's first mother to go to space

 Today, 50 American women have been to space, plenty of them moms.
 Many told Fisher that when they were kids, they wrote to her, and she mailed them a photo and an autograph.

-She loved hearing them chatting to each other in NASA's halls, switching effortlessly from talk of spacewalks and mission controls to pediatricians and play dates.
+She loved hearing them chatting to each other in Nasa's halls, switching effortlessly from talk of spacewalks and mission controls to paediatricians and play dates.

 "She calls me and asks about traveling," Fisher said.
 "I say, 'Do you remember when I was gone when you were that age?' "